-SmartGraphs software allows authors to create multi-page lessons or activities that run directly in a Web browser, without any special installations or downloads.
-The software is programmed using HTML5 (Javascript).
+Because the software is programmed using HTML5 (Javascript), SmartGraphs activities run directly in a Web browser, without any special installations or download.
 One exception is that some activities make use of motion sensors connected to the computer, and in those cases an invisible Java applet is used, which requires that Java be installed on the student's computer.
 Otherwise, SmartGraphs activities do not use Java, Flash or any other plug-in or software besides a modern web browser.
-This helps assure that these activities are usable in any school with an Internet connection.
+This helps assure that these activities are usable in any almost any school with an Internet connection.